ObelusFamily/Anythink-Market-xkbv7/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+So first thing’s first - [install Docker](https://docs.docker.com/get-docker/).

+You can verify docker is ready by running the following commands in your terminal: `docker -v` and `docker-compose -v`.

+Run `docker-compose up` from the project root directory

+Test that everything is running by pointing your browser to [http://localhost:3000/api/ping](http://localhost:3000/api/ping)

+Check the frontend and backend are connected by creating a user at [http://localhost:3001/register](http://localhost:3001/register)